 Investigating the relationships among people, land, ownership, and development at the suburban/rural edge.

-Shifting Thresholds is a multiphase undertaking intended to deepen our understanding of the unique landscapes comprising the suburban/ rural edges in the Great Plains.
-With few natural boundaries guiding expansion, new forms of settlement respond to a seemingly infinite availability of land and the relentless orthogonal demarcation of the Public Land Survey System of 1785 (Jeffersonian Grid).
-These boundaries of survey and ownership remain the primary system determining current development patterns and form.
-The resulting landscapes operate with development and agriculture co-existing in a continually changing patchwork of ownership and use.
-Often comprising rich soils, natural corridors connecting the city to outlying recreational landscapes, and important logistical networks connecting one city to another, these landscapes hold the key to an innovative future urban form.
+Shifting Thresholds was a multi-faceted approach to understand the unique landscapes comprising the suburban/ rural edges in the Great Plains.
+With few natural boundaries (mountains, ocean, forests, etc.) to restrict expansion, it is instead propelled by a sense of infinite land resource.
+The relentless orthogonal grid of the Public Land Survey System of 1785 is the only concrete framework to structure growth.
+These purely legal boundaries of survey and ownership shape development patterns and form.
+Development and agriculture co-exist in a continually changing patchwork of ownership and use, where intersecting natural systems become more fractured, truncated, and engineered over time.

-Bordered by the City of Omaha and the Missouri and Platte Rivers on three sides, Sarpy County has faced rapid suburbanization and vastly shifting forms of settlement.
-Although many family farms have given way to new housing and commercial developments, Sarpy County remains 60% agricultural, containing some of the state’s richest soils; a key piece of the I-80 corridor connecting Omaha to the State Capital in Lincoln; rich river floodplain ecologies; and a unique mixture of agricultural heritage.
-These factors make it critical in shaping the future of the Omaha metro area.
-Shifting Thresholds expands the scope of Emerging Terrain’s programming geographically and in scale, focusing on the suburbanization of the Omaha metropolitan area, a condition that resonates nationwide.
+Bordered by the City of Omaha and the Missouri and Platte Rivers on three sides, Sarpy County has undergone rapid suburbanization and quickly changing forms of settlement over the last 40 years.
+Although many family farms have given way to housing and commercial developments, Sarpy County still contains some of the state’s richest soils; a key piece of the I-80 corridor connecting Omaha to the State Capital in Lincoln; rich river floodplain ecologies; and persistent remnants of its agricultural heritage.
+These attributes are important to the future of the Omaha metro area.

-Click the following links to download (documents are very large and will take time to download):
+The following links provide downloads of all Shifting Thresholds material.
+Documents are very large and take time to download: